Omid Namazi: Managerial career

 In January 2016, Namazi was appointed as the new head coach for the United States men's national under-18 soccer team.
 He won the 2017 CONCACAF U-20 Championship as assistant coach of the US team with Tab Ramos and Brad Friedel.

 In May 2018, Namazi became head coach of Persian Gulf Pro League side Zob Ahan with signing a one-year deal.
 However, he and the club agreed to part ways only six months into the appointment.

 Namazi then joined the technical staff of the United States U20 national team under manager Tab Ramos.
 In the beginning of April 2019, Namazi was also hired at the Danish club FC Helsingør.
 He was responsible for all scouting in North America.
 On April 22, FC Helsingør sacked their manager, and the club announced that Namazi would take charge as a caretaker for the rest of the season.
 On June 8, 2019, he agreed to continue as manager for the club for the upcoming season.
 However, Namazi expressed regret two weeks later and announced that he would not continue with the Danish club and would move back to the United States.

 On September 2, 2022, Namazi joined Hartford Athletic of the USL Championship as an assistant coach and director of scouting.
 The move reunites Namazi with recently appointed manager Tab Ramos, who Namazi had previously coached with while on the staff of the United States men's national under-20 soccer team and the Houston Dynamo.
+After a 2-10-4 start to the 2023 season, Ramos was relieved of his coaching duties and Namazi was named head coach.

+USL Super League club DC Power FC appointed Namazi as the club's head coach on July 10, 2025.